 Junior enlisted Marines (those who are on their first enlistment) who are assigned to Japan or Okinawa have more assignment restrictions.
 The tour length for unmarried junior Marines is two years (except for Camp Fuji, which is a 12 month "remote" tour for everybody).
 First-term married Marines (or first-term Marines with dependents) serve a 12-month unaccompanied tour.
 In a very few cases, these Marines may be approved for a 24 month accompanied tour.
 All other Marines served the standard tour lengths, which is 36 months for accompanied and 24 months for unaccompanied.

-- Recruiting Environment - Do your research during this phase of the process prior to joining.
-You should have an interest in a particular MOS and be patient in order to get the orders you prefer.
+Learn about Marine Corps standards for each MOS and decide which is the best fit for you.
+Be prepared to be patient in order to get the orders you prefer.
 Any acceptance of a job that you have little interest in can be a horrible military experience and extra work to transfer out of that job.

-- Enlistment Incentives - Learn about all the benefits you can receive upon enlisting into the military.
+Learn about all the benefits you can receive upon enlisting into the military.
 Where you will live?
-How long your training is?
+How long is your training?
 Where you could deploy?
 You should be flexible but have knowledge of the options available to you.